osg-htc/operations/docs/services/topology-contacts-data.md

 -   Do contact names and IDs match what's in the contacts data?
     (See below for instructions on how to get that information.)
+    If the person is not in the contacts data, you will need to add them before approving the PR.

 -   Is the PR submitter authorized to make changes to that project/VO/resource?
     Can you match them to a person affiliated with that project/VO/site?